webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Use Cases:
     - Teams with frequently changing backlogs (e.g., ticketing systems)
     - Teams comfortable with less structure and stable workflows.
-- Methodologies and frameworks::PRojects IN Controlled Environments (PRINCE2)
+- Methodologies and frameworks::_PRojects IN Controlled Environments (PRINCE2)_
   - PRINCE2 (PRojects IN Controlled Environments) is a process-based methodology for managing projects of any size and type.
 It emphasizes clear phases, roles, and tasks to control the project life cycle and reduce risk.
+  - **Main Focus**: prioritizes governance.
+Clear framework with defined phases, roles, and tasks to keep projects on track.
   - Key features:
     - Structured phases: 7 processes guide the project from initiation to closure.
     - Defined roles and responsibilities: Teams understand who does what for accountability and efficiency.